Ptolemy of Mauretania: Life

 Ptolemy was most probably born in Caesaria, the capital of the Kingdom of Mauretania (modern Cherchell, Algeria) in the Roman Empire.
 He was named in honor of his mother's ancestors, in particular the Ptolemaic dynasty.
-He was also named in honor of the memory of Cleopatra VII, the birthplace of his mother and the birthplace of her relatives.
 In choosing her son's name, Cleopatra Selene II created a distinct Greek-Egyptian tone and emphasized her role as the monarch who would continue the Ptolemaic dynasty.
 She by-passed the ancestral names of her husband.
 By naming her son Ptolemy instead of a Berber ancestral name, she offers an example rare in ancient history, especially in the case of a son who is the primary male heir, of reaching into the mother's family instead of the father's for a name.
 This emphasized the idea that his mother was the heiress of the Ptolemies and the leader of a Ptolemaic government in exile.

 Through his parents, Ptolemy had Roman citizenship, and they sent him to Rome to be educated.
 His mother likely died in 5 BC and was placed in the Royal Mausoleum of Mauretania, built by his parents.
 In Rome, Ptolemy received a good Roman education.
 He was part of the remarkable court of his maternal aunt Antonia Minor, an influential aristocrat who presided over a circle of various princes and princesses which assisted in the political preservation of the Roman Empire's borders and affairs of the client states.
 Antonia Minor, the youngest daughter of Mark Antony and the youngest niece of Emperor Augustus, was a half-sister of Ptolemy's late mother, also a daughter of Mark Antony.
 Antonia Minor's mother was Octavia Minor, Mark Antony's fourth wife and the second sister of Octavian (later Augustus).

 Ptolemy lived in Rome until the age of 21, when he returned to the court of his aging father in Mauretania.